 6. Swagboard NG-1

-It’s a pretty decent electric skateboard for teenagers that will mainly seem interesting to children and young adults.
+It’s a pretty decent electric skateboard for teenagers that will mainly seem interesting to children and young adults (top 10 skateboards for adults).
 This is due to the fact it can only endure roughly 176 lbs, making it targeted primarily at younger audiences.

 The build itself proves just that.
 The quality is nothing special, decent at best… But the price is more than justifiable with the specifications that rank pretty good.
 The deck is made out of maple wood and the top of it is covered with grip tape that significantly increases skater’s comfort and maneuverability.
 You will get a controller within the package as well.
 It is used to switch between different options and to accelerate and decelerate your skateboard.

 As I already mentioned above, the specifications of NG-1 are more than decent.
 The top speed whirls around 11 mph which makes it a good choice for daily commuting to school.
 Moreover, the battery can cover approximately 10 miles which proves the point of this being a great alternative to school busses or carpooling your kids to school.

 5. Dynacraft Surge

 Dynacraft’s Surge electric skateboard for kids resembles good old classic skateboards.
 With its old-school look, there is no doubt it will attract many old skaters who are wishing to reminisce on their past experiences.

 The maximum allowed weight is also something you should take note of.
 It can only endure roughly 145 pounds which is OK for most kids, but it probably means you can forget about testing it out for yourself.
 And lastly, the only thing (spec-wise) that is good with this model is its battery duration.
 It can last up to 8 miles if the rider is not too heavy.

 4. Paradox by Jacomo

-This model is priced a bit higher than all of the above listed ones… but alongside the price you will get massively improved specifications that will surely make you think twice!
+This model is priced a bit higher than all of the above-listed ones… but alongside the price, you will get massively improved specifications that will surely make you think twice!
 Let’s start off by saying that this is a 28-inch model weighing only 10 pounds.

-The deck is made out of bamboo which is covered with a grip tape for extra safety and stability while skating.
-Another awesome addition are all terrain rubber tires alongside damper masses.
+The deck is made out of bamboo which is covered with grip tape for extra safety and stability while skating.
+Another awesome addition is all-terrain rubber tires alongside damper masses.
 These 2 allow you to skate seamlessly on all types of terrain with pure ease and comfort.